zhengkai-cloudian/hap-operator/README.md

 To create a kubernetes cluster in the CentOS environment, you need to install some basic setup on every node.

 * Perform Step 1 to Step 7 on every node that you wish to add into the kubernetes cluster.
-* Perform Step 8 only on the master node.
+* Perform Step 8 to Step 10 on the master node.

 ### Step 1: Configure Kubernetes Repository